 The current tax assets comprise of Bank's net tax position with regard to corporate income tax as of December 31, 2009.
 According to the statutory requirements, Bank has paid throughout the 2009 advance instalments for corporate income tax on the basis of its tax profit for 2008.
-Due to the fact that final tax profit for 2009 is lower than the tax profit in 2008, the Bank is in pre-paid position as of December 31, 2009 in the amount of BGN 9,795 thousand.
+Due to the fact that final tax profit for 2009 is lower than the tax profit in 2008, the Bank is in pre-paid position as of December 31, 2009 and reports current tax asset in the amount of BGN 9,796 thousand and current tax liability in the amount of BGN 27 thousand.